Our Address: FZ LLC G 37 & G 34, Block 13, Al Sufouh Road Knowledge Park, Dubai PO Box : 501703

 When you multiply integers, if ANY of the integers is even, the result is EVEN.
 E.g. 5 x 3 x 2 = 30

-Likewise, if NONE of the integers is even, then the result is ODD.
+Likewise, if NONE of the integers is even, the result is ODD.
 E.g. 5 x 7 x 9 = 315

 To summarize so far: